WebKit/Documentation/docs/Deep Dive/Layout & Rendering/DisplayTree.md

 At tree-building time `Display::TreeBuilder` keeps track of containing blocks, so for boxes which initiate out-of-order painting (i.e. those which are the root box of a `Display::StackingItem`) `Display::BoxFactory` can ask the containing block for the clip that should be applied.

-Clips are store in `Display::BoxClip` which tracks an intersection rect, and, if necessary, a set of rounded rects needed to apply border-radius clips from ancestors. `Display::BoxClip` objects are shared between parent/child `Display::BoxModelObject` objects that share the same clip (i.e. have no overflow of their own).
+Clips are stored in `Display::BoxClip` which tracks an intersection rect, and, if necessary, a set of rounded rects needed to apply border-radius clips from ancestors. `Display::BoxClip` objects are shared between parent/child `Display::BoxModelObject` objects that share the same clip (i.e. have no overflow of their own).

 ## Scrolling